Ion Prodan (serial killer): Arrest, investigation and trial

 Prodan was arrested for insulting police officers in early March 1999 and then imprisoned for 15 days.
 He behaved nervously in his cell, and later attempted suicide, pulling skin out of his stomach and striking a sharpened spoon into it.
 Prodan was taken to a hospital, which he escaped from, leaving a note: "Wait, I'll be back".

 Prodan immediately went to his sister, who also lived in Vidnoye.
 There he was detained by police officers investigating the case of a serial rapist, robber and murderer.
 For nine days he remained silent.
-On the tenth day he was summoned for interrogation, and in an interview with the investigator, a conversation began about Andrei Chikatilo.
+On the tenth day, he was summoned for interrogation, and in an interview with the investigator, a conversation began about Andrei Chikatilo.
 Literally sleeping on conversations, he suddenly announced: "Yes, he's just a puppy compared to me, this is your Chikatilo!", then he demanded a paper and pen, and wrote a candid confession, in which, nevertheless, he indicated only a small part of his crimes.

 Prodan was very capricious.
 To make him talk, the investigator was forced to bring him bananas and other products the killer ordered from him.

 Ion Prodan's list of crimes was impressive.
-During the 9 months of 1998-1999, he committed 58 proven attacks on women and men.
+During the 9 months of 1998–1999, he committed 58 proven attacks on women and men.
 Over 200 applications were checked in Moscow by the institution of criminal cases.
 At the same time, the facts of concealed attacks on women by officers were uncovered.
 When his apartment was searched, 300 names and suspicious women's items were found, including worn-out footwear.
 The owners of these items have not been established, as well as the true number of Prodan's victims.

 After the forensic psychiatric examination found Prodan mentally competent to stand trial, he refuted his testimony.
 As a result, the court could prove only 5 murders and 17 rapes and robberies, and sentenced Ion Prodan to 25 years imprisonment in a strict regime penal colony.
 The Supreme Court of Russia upheld the verdict without change.

+In 2010, he was extradited to the Republic of Moldova and was released from Prison nr.
+15-Cricova in 2014.